Rosemary Roasted Chicken with Delicious Gravy

 One that fits the size of your chicken is important.
 You don’t want to crowd the pan, or the chicken will steam instead of roast.
 You can also use a cast-iron pan (like I did when I roasted my roast Cornish hens).

-The gravy is thickened with cornstarch instead of flour.
+I prefer to thicken the gravy with cornstarch instead of flour.
 Adding raw flour to a sauce before allowing it to cook in the pan with butter or oil will result in pasty, flour-tasting gravy.
 Cornstarch thickens perfectly with no adverse effect on the delicious taste of the gravy.

 I am a fan of crispy skin and love to season whole chicken with fresh herbs.
 Whether it’s chicken skin or turkey skin, I enjoy both.
 Before slicing the birds, I usually remove the skin to keep it crispy, or you can crisp it up in the oven.